Columbus Air Conditioning Question: Does Humid Air Affect How My AC Runs?

-You’ve probably heard a dozen times that humidity is removed by air conditioning.
-Unfortunately, the common assumption is that there is no inherent cost in allowing humidity to persist in their home.
-But, did you know it costs significantly more to remove humidity from the air your Columbus air conditioning than with a dehumidifier?
+You’ve probably heard a dozen times that humidity is removed by your air conditioner.
+Unfortunately, the common assumption is that there is no inherent cost in allowing humidity to persist in your home.
+But did you know it costs significantly more to remove humidity from the air in your Columbus air conditioner than with a dehumidifier?
 Here’s why.

-Consider the amount of energy it takes to raise the temperature of water by one degree – one BTU.
-However, to change water from liquid to steam, another 10 BTUs are required.
+First consider the amount of energy it takes to raise the temperature of water by one degree – one BTU (a decent amount).
+But did you know it requires another 10 BTUs to change water from liquid to steam?
 So, imagine how much energy it takes to condense water vapor from the air (in the form of humidity) into a liquid.
 This is what your air conditioner does whenever it processes humid air.
 It takes about 1,050 BTUs to condense one pound of moisture in the air into liquid.

-The cost of running your air conditioner strictly for dehumidification can be huge, especially considering the fact that humidity is heaviest in the morning and evening when you probably don’t need your air conditioner every day (at least not early and late in the summer).
-Imagine, the cost difference if you used a dehumidifier to remove 150 or more pounds of moisture per week and an air conditioner when needed just to remove 15-20.
+The cost of running your air conditioner strictly for dehumidification can be huge, especially considering the fact that humidity is heaviest in the morning and evening when you probably don’t need your air conditioner running anyways (at least not early and late in the summer).
+Imagine the cost difference if you used a dehumidifier to remove 150 or more pounds of moisture per week and an air conditioner when needed just to remove 15-20.

 Negative Impact on How it Runs

-The added pressure will result in eventual breakdown of the system and a need for early replacement.
-The easiest solution is to purchase a dehumidifier.
+This added pressure will result in an eventual breakdown and require an early replacement.
+The easiest solution to prevent this is to purchase a dehumidifier.
 These run at a fraction of the energy level of most Columbus AC systems and work extremely well to remove humidity from your home.
 In fact, most air conditioners will only remove humidity after 20-30 minutes of continuous operation.
-For short cooling cycles, you may not even dehumidify the house.
+For short cooling cycles, they may not even dehumidify the house.
 So a dehumidifier ensures higher levels of comfort all at a lower cost.
-For more information about installing a dehumidifier in your home, give Quality Air Heating and Air Conditioning a call!